 There are two kinds of identification requirements for international travel from the US, identification for getting through TSA security, and identification for the airline.
 The TSA's ID requirement for entering the secure part of the airport terminal is the same for domestic or international passengers.
 Airlines require that you show a passport, visa, or some other kind of document to confirm that you are allowed to fly to your destination.
-A passport can get you to the gate, but you may need more to get on the plane.
 Check with your airline to be sure.

 Acceptable ID for international travel

 Acceptable ID for children

-Domestic flights within the US: The TSA does not require children (anyone aged 17 or younger) to have any kind of identification to get past security, even children traveling alone.
+For domestic flights within the US, the TSA does not require children (anyone aged 17 or younger) to have any kind of identification to get past security, even for children traveling alone.
 If a child is traveling alone it may be a good idea to have the child carry some kind of ID, even if it is not a passport or state issued photo ID.

 Many common ID cards are not acceptable to the TSA.
-This would include library cards, fishing licences, school or university IDs, workplace IDs, or expired IDs that would otherwise be acceptable.
+This would include library cards, fishing licenses, school or university IDs, workplace IDs, or expired IDs that would otherwise be acceptable.
 Also, a weapons permit is not acceptable, even those that are acceptable forms of ID for voting purposes in some US states.
 Keep in mind that TSA may be able to use these documents, along with other procedures that they have, in order to confirm your identity and allow you go through security.